Part 1: Matty... What Even Is a Topre Keyboard?

 -

-Realforce: For serious typists and office warriors
+Realforce: Serious typists and office warriors

 -

-HHKB: For UNIX nerds and minimalist fiends
+HHKB: UNIX nerds and minimalist fans

 -